asmorgan24/pngSlicer/README.md

 Python-based Slicer from STL to PNG Images
 ==========

 This code is in production and is not complete.
 While running, it produces png images from an STL file.
 There is currently no visualization or gui.
-All scalining and orientation setting must be completed beforehand.
+All scaling and orientation settings must be completed beforehand.
 This code base is extended from a different [project](https://github.com/matthewelse/pySlice).

 ### Original Text: